Best Topwater Lures for Bass: Top 5 Choices

 Experts recommend using a lighter lure in shallow water as it’s easier to pull fast and catch fish.
 In deeper waters, a heavier type and slowly pulling it will capture the fish.
 A lipless crankbait is recommended for deep waters while a square bill crankbait is generally used in shallow water, and in wooded and rocky terrains.

-The 5 Best Top Water Lures for Bass
+Best Top Water Lures Comparision

 Consisting of 8 sections joined by a stainless steel wire, the Supertrip Crankbait is designed for use in both fresh and salt water.
 It is made from ABS plastic and is brightly colored to look like a natural fish.